openskies-sh/mavlink-aerobridge/mavproxy/README.md

 ## 2. Getting Public Key

 Getting the Public Key is done via FTP and a few other comments.
-You will need to install the appropriate firmware before
+You will need to install the appropriate firmware before you can

 ## 3. Upload permission artefact